-The consumer watchdog in southern China’s Guangdong province said Apple Inc. (AAPL)’s after-sale clauses are unfair and violate Chinese laws and mobile-phone repair rules, Xinhua News Agency reported, citing an investigation.
+The consumer watchdog in southern China’s Guangdong province said Apple Inc. (AAPL:US)’s after-sale clauses are unfair and violate Chinese laws and mobile-phone repair rules, Xinhua News Agency reported, citing an investigation.

 Customers have to agree that Apple repairers can use used or reconditioned parts to replace damaged iPhone or iPad parts, Xinhua said today, citing the results of the probe by Guangdong’s consumer council.